 Highlights: Our 6-Day Yosemite Summer Camp, also known as our High Country Adventure, is designed for participants ages 13-17 who are both new or experienced backpackers.
 Most trips travel from the Yosemite high country in Tuolumne Meadows to the Yosemite Valley.
-Camping and hiking besides high alpine lakes, rivers, waterfalls, and meadows.
-Most trips have an opportunity to summit a major peak and/or partake in some spectacular sunsets among-st some spectacular geological formations.
-Risk-taking, challenges, among fun and support from others lends to a positive adventure for all.
+This Yosemite adventure includes camping and hiking beside high alpine lakes, rivers, waterfalls, and meadows.
+Most trips have an opportunity to summit a major peak and/or partake in some spectacular sunsets amongst some spectacular geological formations.
+Risk-taking and challenges complimented by fun and support from others lead to a positive adventure for all.

 Day 1: Meet your Guides/Counselors between 12-1.
 Get acquainted with the group and with gear.
 Group orientation and pack out.
 Hike 5.5 flat miles into Lyell Canyon and locate a campsite along the Tuolumne River.
 Evening games followed by campfire to strengthen bonds while goal setting and an introduction to the Yosemite wilderness and history through storytelling.

 Day 2: After morning circle time (stretches, map review, goal setting, etc.) we will embark on one of our more strenuous days of uphill as we travel from 8900′ on the Tuolumne River to 10,130′ at the Vogelsang High Sierra Camp.
 Although a strenuous day, our trail breaks today reward us with stunning views of the Eastern Sierra vistas as we relax besides mountain creeks, wildflowers, and high alpine lakes.
 After traveling a total of 6.3 miles we will set-up camp in the Backpackers near Vogelsang High Sierra Camp.
 Participants will enjoy the rewards at this ever-popular location within the Yosemite backcountry.